Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 The command cgps

-should work as a expected now.
+should work as expected now.
 The picture below illustrates

 the result after invoking the command.